-II) You will pick up the proposal and get the other three signatures on your proposal-- the host, adviser and you (the intern).
+II) You will pick up the proposal and get the other signatures on your proposal-- the host and you (the intern).

-III) Once you have all four signatures, return the proposal to the the Internship Coordinator.
+III) Once you have all the signatures, return the proposal to the the Internship Coordinator.
 The "date of final approval" will be recorded on the proposal by the Internship Coordinator.

 IV) After all signatures are acquired and the "date of final approval" is recorded, the Internship Coordinator will scan a copy of your proposal with all the signatures and email the file to you.
 This file must be uploaded to your Mahara page.
 (If you do not know how to use Mahara software, see the list of training sessions below.)